wrr/drop/README.md

 * Uses overlayfs to avoid polluting Drop home dirs with mount points.

 Drop environments with the same id:
-* share home dir and (less importanly) /var.
+* share home dir and (less importantly) /var.
 By default these are mounted from .drop/envs/ENV_ID/{home|var}).
 * share /tmp. /tmp in Drop is a subdir of the host /tmp, so the standard /tmp cleanup mechanism applies to it.